2.1 Your Consent for Our Collection and Use of Information Other than Personally Identifiable Information.

 10. Accessing and Updating Your Information.

-If you would like to review, correct, or update the Personally Identifiable Information that you have provided to us, or if you would like to request an electronic copy of this Personally Identifiable Information for purposes of transmitting it to another company (to the extent Applicable Law provides you with this right to data portability) you may make such requests by us as provided in Section 16 (Contact Us).
+If you would like to review, correct, or update the Personally Identifiable Information that you have provided to us, or if you would like to request an electronic copy of this Personally Identifiable Information for purposes of transmitting it to another company (to the extent Applicable Law provides you with this right to data portability) you may make such requests of us as provided in Section 16 (Contact Us).

 11. Your Right to Opt-Out; Object to Processing; Deleting Information.